viacheslavpleshkov/laravel-wordsmith/readme.md

 1. Rename or copy `.env.example` file to `.env`
 1. Run this command `php artisan key:generate`
 1. Set your database credentials in your `.env` file
+1. Set your redis credentials in your `.env` file
 1. Set your mail credentials in your `.env` file
 1. Set your `APP_URL` in your `.env` file
 1. Set your `APP_DEBUG` in your `.env` file with the value `true`